BirajAd/ReviewForStudent/README.md

 visit the website and check the reviews posted for any businesses.
 However, when it comes to posting reviews it is limited to only users and all our users are students.

+Instruction on setting up the project:
+1. Install Python3.x
+1. Install Pandas library
+1. use your google api key and keep it in a secret.py file
+1. Execute command ```python manage.py runserver```